Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 varsity tutors LSAT Review

-If I had one complaint with the classes, it was that sometimes the material was pretty basic and we’d spend a good chunk of time reviewing stuff I already knew (like geometry, that’s my jam).
+The lesson plans were laid out well, but sometimes I felt the material was pretty basic and we’d spend a good chunk of time reviewing stuff I already knew (like geometry, that’s my jam).

 Varsity Tutors legit